 In her book, Crocheting in Plain English, author Maggie Righetti notes “hooks can harpoon you,” and that is exactly what happened to me today.
+And as I learned the tools of the trade matter.
+Sometimes more than you’d like.

 I had to be out of the house for several hours to attend a meeting, so I set aside the many-colored-multi-squared afghan-that-has-eluded-me and instead worked on a shawl from my to-do pile: